Image of top, affiliate, marketing, mistakes, avoid

 • Current 2026: $31,200/month average, with $127,453.21 total revenue since fixing mistakes.

 The truth?
 It wasn’t easy.
 It took discipline.
-I had to kill content I’d spent weeks creating.
-I had to say no to quick commissions.
-I had to invest when every fiber of my being wanted to spend.
+I had to kill content I’d spent weeks creating using Google Docs.
+I had to say no to quick commissions on WarriorPlus.
+I had to invest when every fiber of my being wanted to spend on a new iPhone.

 But here’s what I wish someone had told me: affiliate marketing isn’t a lottery.
 It’s a skill.
 And like any skill, you get better by identifying mistakes and fixing them systematically.